Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+they all need to die.  its the only way. i cant escape, the only way to stop them is for them to die. i cant get sanctuary, or a father. its over for me especslly.  ive planned out my death perfectly so thats not a concern. fuck you tundy. fuck your hate geoup.

 sorry to so many, especally M: im sorry for the dedication, im sorry for everything - i know why you turned away so fast and i would have done the same; tonight ill be no bother for you or anyone - i was tortured so bad i thought i could be loved by someone, and as it turns out, im delusional and as such i have a lot to apologis for after being tortured. its not you like i said, im just a fuck up and ive always been unwanted and undesired, torture made me reach for anyone or anything it seems due to delusions of hope and love. im sorry and ill never hurt you again.